dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 #### Call context creation {#call_context_creation}

-Before invoking a heartbeat or a message to a public entry point, a call context is created for bookkeeping purposes.
+Before invoking a heartbeat, a global timer, or a message to a public entry point, a call context is created for bookkeeping purposes.
 For these invocations the canister must be running (so not stopped, or stopping).
 Additionally, these invocations only happen for \"real\" canisters, not the IC management canister.

 This "bookkeeping transition" must be immediately followed by the corresponding ["Message execution" transition](#rule-message-execution).